IgorJanos/stuFootball360/README.md

 ## Distortion Probe

-The exporting process supports both polynomial and division models with adjustable number of parameters.
+The exporting process supports both polynomial distortion model with two parameters.
 The probability distributions of the distortion parameters can be configured by a preset JSON file.

 | Barrel | Pincushion |
 | ------- | ----- |